zakhar1111/Service/README.md

 https://www.youtube.com/watch?v=y64L-3HKuP0

 ## Purpose
-Create simple carkase of windows service for running it VM.
+Create simple skeleton of windows service for running it VM.
 Using of Topshelf simplify installation of of a service.
 Debug a window service as console application.

 ## Tools